sts10/linux-config/readme.markdown

 1. Set git username (email) and email locally

 2. Generate a new shh key pair on your machine, then upload the public key to Github.
-I followed [these instructions](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/), creating an ssh key locally, with a passphrase that I stored in my keepass database.
+I followed [these instructions](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/), creating an ssh key locally, with a passphrase that I stored in my Keepass database.

 3. In the `bashrc` included in this repo is some code that handles your `ssh-agent`.
 I got it from [this section of the Arch Linux wiki](https://wiki.archlinux.org/index.php/SSH_keys#ssh-agent).
 Here's the bash code if you need: